Before you apply, you should ensure that you've done everything you can to prepare yourself so that your application has the best chance of success.

 You will be required to complete an online assessment process hosted by the College of Policing.
 We will invite you to attend a mandatory workshop to provide you with full details of this assessment process.
 During this stage you'll be tested on our competencies and values framework.

-At this stage you will be invited to an interview via Microsoft Teams.
-You will be contacted with further information by email and sent a link for your scheduled interview directly from the recruitment team.
+At this stage you will be invited to a face to face interview with current serving officers and staff.
+You will be contacted with further information by email about when and where your interview will take place.

 Your interview is another opportunity for you to demonstrate why you should join our team.